C. Edward DobbsPartner | Atlanta Office

 F: (678) 533-7744

-Ed has been involved in large Chapter 11 cases in bankruptcy courts throughout the southeast, as well as in Delaware, Louisiana, Michigan, New York, Oklahoma and Texas.
+Ed has been involved in large Chapter 11 cases in bankruptcy courts throughout the southeast and in Delaware, Louisiana, Michigan, New York, Oklahoma and Texas.
 In addition to his experience representing both debtors and creditors in bankruptcy cases and in representing financial institutions in large commercial loan transactions, Ed has also served as an expert witness on various commercial law and bankruptcy matters.

 A long-time participant in the alternative dispute resolution arena, Ed is on the panel of neutrals maintained by the American Arbitration Association for complex commercial cases and frequently serves as a mediator in complex commercial disputes, including controversies arising out of or related to corporate bankruptcy cases.